 Longleaf pine forests are one of the most diverse ecosystems in the world, containing rare plants and animals not found anywhere else.
-The understory throughout the longleaf range contains from 150 to 300 species of groundcover plants per acre, more breeding birds than any other southeastern forest type, about 60 percent of the amphibian and reptile species found in the Southeast—many of which are only found in longleaf forest—and at least 122 endangered or threatened plant species.
 Some of the showiest and best known species occur in this region including Venus flytraps, federally endangered red-cockaded woodpeckers, native orchids, and fox squirrels.

 In the past five years, the Conservancy has planted more than 700,000 longleaf seedlings.
 Each year it burns thousands of acres of longleaf forest.
 It has bought thousands of acres of forest that was once home to longleaf, but are now filled with other pine trees such as loblolly.
 Because loblolly pine is fast growing, only needing a couple decades before its ready for the pulp mill, businesses looking for short term financial gain prefer it.
 Longleaf pine, in contrast, take a hundred years to mature.
 No one who plants a longleaf seedling today expects to see it as a mature tree, so there's less immediate profit.